Features

 - A table of installed versions showing live FPM pool state, patch level, pool memory (RSS), and whether an update is available.

 - Install opens a picker of installable versions (already-installed ones are hidden).
-Installs download a prebuilt static build, which can take a few minutes with no progress bar; the daemon reports only on completion.
+Installs download a prebuilt static build; progress streams live next to the Install button as it happens.

 - Refresh re-checks for updates.
 Update all updates every version with a pending update.
 Updates are notify-only.